My 2016 review (and what 2017 holds for me)

 I want 2017 to be a year of scaling in a planned, purposeful way.

 Maybe that’s a redundant way of putting it (to a certain extent, I’m still learning the true meaning of scaling a business), but I want to ensure I’m putting in place a plan with targets and deadlines.

 At the end of 2017, I want to look back and see a business that has grown in revenue, community members, customers and team members.

 In addition, I’ve been toying with the idea of opening up more in the online sphere.
 We so often paint a perfectly edited picture of our lives when SO MUCH MORE is going on under the surface.

-Would you be interested in more "real talks" and entrepreneurial truths behind the pretty travel pictures?
-Lemme know in the comments.
+Would you be interested in more “real talks” and entrepreneurial truths behind the pretty travel pictures?
+Let me know!